feedhenry/feedhenry.github.io/hero-docker.md

 # Docker in 30 mins with a Node.JS application #

-To start using docker for your application(s), you will need Docker installed on your machine and optionally a Docker Hub account to host your docker image.
+To start using Docker for your application(s), you will need Docker installed on your machine, a node.js you wish to containerise with Docker, and optionally a Docker Hub account to host your docker image.

 ## Prerequisites ##